Auriana/TWEB_Project1/DOCUMENTATION.md

     });

 ```
-On the other hand, we have to get this notification and make the necessay changes.
+On the other hand, we have to get this notification and make the necessary changes.

 ##6. <a name="hosting"></a>PDF storing##

 With the use of Heroku and the fact that many PDF files could be uploaded on it, we had to find a solution to store these files.
 We use the Amazon Web Services, the S3 platform in particular.

-The Amazon S3 bucket has been configured to allow CORS access, in order to allow us to retreive the PDF files.
+The Amazon S3 bucket has been configured to allow CORS access, in order to allow us to retrieve the PDF files.
 The upload is done in the front-end, on the client-side.

 ###6.1 <a name="amazon"></a>Amazon S3###